gsdlab/claferMPS/README.md

 * Place the cursor at the end of `Alice`, type `<space>` followed by `:` to enter a supertype and write `Per` + `<ctrl>+<space>` and select `Person` from the list.

-Now, we want Alice to be able to like many people, not just one.
+Now, we want Alice to be able to be able to like many people, not just one.
 We need to change the multiplicity of the clafer `likes`.

 * Place the cursor on `likes` and press `<alt>+<enter>`, select `Multiplicity *`.